 Is Tether really backed by USD?

-Quoted in Forbes, the company had a series of changes in its transparency statement following criticisms on who backed up the coin.
+According to Forbes, the company had a series of changes in its transparency statement following criticisms about who backed up the coin.
 While the first one denoted the “professional audit” of the reserves, they later changed to “professional verification,” which also spurred criticisms.
 They finally settled on “daily” reserves on its currency backing.

 However, some investors are still enthusiastic about the crypto markets and believe in Tether’s reserves.
 It remains the top way through which dollars come in and get out of the crypto exchanges despite this backing not appearing too credible as we advance.